California Dog Bite Lawyers

 - Contact insurance companies and establish a claim

 The Reeves Law Group has handled thousands of personal injury cases successfully, including numerous dog bite cases and achieved exceptional results for its clients.
-The Reeves Law Group has both substantial experience and the skill to ensure that our clients will obtain optimum representation in dog bite case.
+The Reeves Law Group has both substantial experience and the skill to ensure that our clients will obtain optimum representation.
 If you desire a free consultation in a dog bite matter, please call us at (800) 644-8000 or e-mail us.

 For more information, visit our Dog Bites Info Center.